-Q: How do I link to or save search results?
+Q: How do I link to or save database search results?

 Most databases have a way to save searches, but some require creating an account (Free!) with the database company.
+Click here for help saving a library catalog search.
 For assistance contact a librarian.

 SuperSearch and EBSCO Databases: